UralKrc/nextjs-blog/_posts/static-generation.md

   url: '/assets/blog/static-generation/cover.jpg'
 examples:
   example_1:
-  title: 'Dynamic Page with Parameter'
-  subtitle: 'In your pages directory, create a file named [slug].js:'
+    id: 1
+    title: 'Install Next.js:'
+    subtitle: "If you haven't already, you can create a new Next.js project using the following commands:"
-  url: '/assets/blog/dynamic-routing/examples/dynamic-page.png'
+    url: '/assets/blog/static-generation/examples/example_1.png'
-  description: 'Now, when you access a URL like /dynamic-page-example, it will render the DynamicPage component with the corresponding slug parameter.'
+    description: ''
   example_2:
-  title: 'Dynamic Page with Query Parameter'
+    id: 2
-  subtitle: 'Create a file named dynamic-page.js:'
+    title: 'Create a new page:'
+    subtitle: "Create a new file in the pages directory.
+Let's call it static-page.js.
+This page will be statically generated."
-  url: '/assets/blog/dynamic-routing/examples/slug.png'
+    url: '/assets/blog/static-generation/examples/example_2.png'
-  description: 'Now, when you access a URL like /dynamic-page?productId=123, it will render the DynamicPage component with the corresponding productId query parameter.'
+    description: ''
   example_3:
-  title: 'Fetching Data for Dynamic Route'
-  subtitle: 'Create a file named [postId].js:'
+    id: 3
+    title: 'Start the application:'
+    subtitle: 'After building, you can start the application:'
-  url: '/assets/blog/dynamic-routing/examples/post-id.png'
+    url: '/assets/blog/static-generation/examples/example_3.png'
-  description: 'In this example, the getServerSideProps function fetches data for the dynamic route (postId).
-The data is then passed as props to the Post component.'
+    description: 'Visit `/static-page` in your browser to see the statically generated page.
+In the example above; The getStaticProps function is used to fetch data at build time.
+The data is then passed as props to the StaticPage component.
+The StaticPage component receives the data as a prop and renders it on the page.
+Static generation is suitable for pages where the content does not change frequently.
+If you need to fetch data at request time (e.g., for dynamic content), you can use the getServerSideProps function.
+Make sure to refer to the Next.js documentation for more details and advanced use cases.'

 ---

 ## Mastering Static Generation in Next.js: A Comprehensive Guide